celestiaorg/celestia-app/specs/src/specs/shares.md

 - **Share**: A fixed-size data chunk that is associated with exactly one namespace.
 - **Share sequence**: A contiguous set of shares that contain semantically relevant data.
 - **Blob**: User specified data (e.g. a roll-up block) that is associated with exactly one namespace.
+Blob data are opaque bytes of data that are included in the block but do not impact Celestia's state.